 Rights of third parties in merger proceedings

-Each entrepreneur whose legal or economic interests are affected by the concentration, may
+companies or individuals whose legal or economic interests are affected by the merger

 - submit to the Federal Competition Authority and the Federal Cartel Prosecutor a written statement within 14 days from the publication of the application (Note: The intervening party has no right to a certain treatment of the expression).